QendrimBehrami/go-fundamentals/README.md

 - Example tests for documentation
 - For loops and iteration patterns
 - String building and performance optimization
-- Benchmark testing
+- Benchmark testing with Go 1.24's new API
 - Arrays and slices: declaration, usage, and algorithms
 - Variadic functions and edge case handling
-- Structs and methods
+- Structs and methods (value and pointer receivers)
+- Interface design and polymorphism
+- Advanced mathematical implementations (Heron's formula)
+- Performance benchmarking and optimization analysis

 **Planned Topics:**